-It’s closing day.
+It’s closing day on the home you've purchased.
 Your moving van is packed and ready to go.
-But you may learn that you will not receive the keys to your new home, because the closing cannot be completed on that day.
-While not everything required for the closing is up to you, as the buyer, to bring, you can help avoid the frustration of a delayed closing by bringing certain documents and other items along.
+But the deal isn't done yet.
+If something goes wrong, and the closing cannot be completed that day, everything could be put on hold.
+You wouldn't even receive the house keys yet.
+While you, as the buyer, can't control matters entirely, you can help avoid the frustration of a delayed closing by making sure to take certain documents and other items along.

-To help remember what to bring during this very busy day, you might want to create a checklist.
-Your list will vary depending on:
+To help prepare, you might want to create a checklist.
+What exactly goes on that list will depend on:

-- the type of property: for example, a free standing home, condominium or co-op
+- the type of property you're buying, for example, a freestanding home, a condominium, or a co-op

 - the terms of your purchase contract

-- the terms of your loan, if you are taking out a loan, and
+- the terms of your loan, if you are taking out a mortgage, and

 - state and local real estate closing rules and customs.